matthewtpapa/vision/README.md

 pre-commit install
 ```

-If `make verify` or `make mdlint` reports "pre-commit: command not found", install it with `pip install pre-commit`.
+If `make verify` or `make mdlint` reports "pre-commit: command not found", install it with `pip install pre-commit && pre-commit install`, or rely on the automatic `npx` fallback in `make mdlint`.

 Run `make help` to see available targets.

 #### One-command local checks